Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Experimental setup and results

 \section{Experimental setup and results}

-In this section we present the experimental results on liquid crystal samples in the nematic phase, obtained with the pulse sequences shown in \fig{FigPaper_MPulsos_JBRT}, and described in \sect{se:QEDetect}.
+In this section we present the experimental results on LC samples in the nematic phase, obtained with the pulse sequences shown in \fig{fig:Puls}, and described in \sect{se:QEDetect}.
+The experiments which use the reversion sequence MREV8 were carried out on samples of 5CB (4'-pentyl-4-biphenyl-carbonitrile) and PAAd$_6$ (methyl deuterated p-azoxyanisole), using a home-built pulsed spectrometer, based on a Varian EM360 magnet ($60\un{MHz}$ for protons).
+The electronic setup allows control of the pulse phases, homogeneity of the magnetic field, and sample temperature with stability of $\pm0.1\un{^oC}$.
+Experiments which use the reversion sequence MS were conducted on a Bruker minispec mq20 ($20\un{MHz}$) on 8CB (4'-octyl-4-biphenyl-carbonitrile).

-The experiments which use the reversion sequence MREV8 were carried out on samples of 5CB (4'-pentyl-4-biphenyl-carbonitrile) and PAAd$_6$ (methyl deuterated p-azoxyanisole), using a home-built pulsed spectrometer, based on a Varian EM360 magnet (60MHz for protons).
-The electronic setup allows control of the pulse phases, homogeneity of the magnetic field, and sample temperature with stability of $\pm$0.1$^o$C. Experiments which use the reversion sequence MS were conducted on a Bruker minispec mq20 (20 MHz) on 8CB (4'-octyl-4-biphenyl-carbonitrile).
+The time $t_{p\mathcal{S}}$ needed to prepare the so-called `strong' $\mathcal{S}$-order corresponds to the maximum slope of the FID signal (FID after a ($\pi/2$) pulse).
+The $\mathcal{S}$ signal so prepared with the JB sequence has the shape of the FID time derivative \cite{bulju09}.
+Typically in nematic LC, it oscillates with a frequency related to the stronger dipolar couplings within the molecule, and its amplitude is about 25\% that of the FID.
+The time $t_{p\mathcal{W}}$ to prepare `weak' or $\mathcal{W}$-order \cite{MenGzzZam05,Bonin13} corresponds to the first node of the $\mathcal{S}$ signal.
+The $\mathcal{W}$ signal amplitude is still smaller, about 10\% the FID.
+Table \ref{tab:QE_time} shows the preparation times used in the three samples.